rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/config/_index.md

 Prometheus Selector | Ability to select the nodes in which Prometheus pod is deployed to.
 To use this option, the nodes must have labels.| No       | n/a

 ## GRAFANA

+You can visualize metrics with Grafana.
+Grafana is a tool that lets you visualize Istio traffic data.

 Option | Description| Required | Default
 -------|------------|-------|-------